-This Recommendation aims to assist Administrations in the assignment of frequency blocks for the operation of Fixed Wireless Access (FWA) systems in parts of the band 27.5 - 29.5 GHz.
+This Recommendation aims to assist Administrations in the assignment of frequency blocks for the operation of Fixed Wireless Access (FWA) systems in the band 24.5 - 26.5 GHz.

-It should be noted that the measures in this Recommendation which are aimed to ensure coexistence, namely the size of the necessary guard band and the guard distance between neighbouring assignments were derived from studies (ERC Report 99 on "The analysis of the coexistence of two FWA cells in the 24.5-26.5 GHz and 27.5-29.5 GHz bands"), considering only systems using 4 level modulation schemes and channel sizes up to 28 MHz which were considered to be the most common.
+It should be noted that the measures in this Recommendation which are aimed to ensure coexistence, namely the size of the necessary guard band and the guard distance between neighbouring assignments were derived from studies ERC Report 99, considering only systems using 4 level modulation schemes and channel sizes up to 28 MHz which are considered so far to be the most common.

-Administrations applying this Recommendation should therefore consider that the measures, which are recommended for this specific but so far most common set of systems, correspond to the actual systems being deployed.
+Administrations when applying this Recommendation should therefore consider that the measures, which are, recommended for this specific but so far most common set of systems, correspond to the actual systems being deployed.